daniilidis-group/m3ed/build_system/README.md

 Scripts to generate statistics and summaries from the different files.

 ## License
-M3ED is released under the (Creative Commons Attribution-ShareAlike 4.0 International License)[https://creativecommons.org/licenses/by-sa/4.0/].
+M3ED is released under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).